davidemannone/R-SON/README.md

    names or functions.
 So you need to use the >2 argument method/function either for serialize or deserialize, just once.

-4. User defined classes/functions not specified/found at least one time either during serialization or deserialiazation process are treated as Objects, preserving cycling/decycling.
+5. User defined classes/functions not specified/found at least one time either during serialization or deserialiazation process are treated as Objects, preserving cycling/decycling.

+6. User callback can be inserted both during serialization process to return any other value should be return in the final JSON:
+6.1    var typedSerializedString = System.Reflection.serialize(anyTypedOrNotTypedObject, function callback(key, value) {
+                                     ...
+                                     return undefined | anyvalue
+                                   }, ...modulenamepath)
+   or user callback can be inserted during deserialization process to return any other value should be return in the final object:
+6.2    var typedSerializedString = System.Reflection.deserialize(anyTypedOrNotTypedObject, function callback(key, value) {
+                                     ...
+                                     return undefined | anyvalue
+                                   }, ...modulenamepath)
+   User code will executes first of all other code and only cyclic/retrocyclic feature is preserved.
+Do not returning a value or returning undefined will continue with standard process of the original value read.

-5. Caching can be done when desidered by:
+7. Caching can be done when desidered by:
-5.1.
+7.1.
 Cache of modules/functions:
       System.Reflection.cacheNameSpaces(...moduleNameOrStringName)
-5.2   Cache of classes/objectFunctions
+7.2   Cache of classes/objectFunctions
       System.Reflection.cacheTypes(...classesOrFunctionName)

-6. You can get the class/protoype name by calling:
+8. You can get the class/protoype name by calling:
    System.Reflection.getClassName(anyObject);

-7. To avoid serialization of object properties start their name with a '$' character.
+9. To avoid serialization of object properties start their name with a '$' character.
 Example: $NotSerialized = "anyValueyouWant"

-8. NO USE OF EVAL!

-9. The code is written with performance and reducing resource use in mind.
+10. By default undefined values do not seriualze as for standard JSON behaviour thus default is Syste.Reflection.IncludeUndefined = false If you want to serialize even undefined values set it to true and undefined properties or array values are serialized and deserialized too

+11. Cyclic objects are mapped by use of incremental unique id inside the resulting JSON by assigning them sequentially when parsing objects.
+    Elements in arrays are tracked by use of a XPath-dot-style like expression (formulation wit use of regular expression syntax):
+    (ObjectUIniqueID)*.((ObjectPropertyName)*.(InArrayPositionIndex)*)*
+    ObjectUniqueID: the object unique numeric identifier or nothing if it is a top level array
+    ObjectPropertyName: is the name of the object property if the array variable is part of an object
+    InArrayPositionIndex: is the position of the array element By use of serialization callback the key will be returned according to this syntax.
+    By use of deserialization callback the returned key holds only "" blank values for objects, object property names o array index position without any other path style information.
+    Both returns an empty string "" for the top level object or array

-10. Qunit Test code is provided.
+12. Qunit Test code is provided.
+Consult the .Test. files to see extended use examples.